First drive review: 2022 Subaru BRZ sticks or slides, you decide

 That’s not to say the BRZ can’t still drift or turn with its rear wheels.
 It just takes more driver skill now to induce and maintain a drift.
 The base tires still give up grip rather easily, and the Pilot Sport 4s will too as they aren’t super sticky like the Pilot Sport 4S tires Subaru could have chosen.

 More power also makes it easier to break loose the rear tires.
 The 205-hp 2.0-liter flat-4 gives way to a 2.4-liter engine from the Subaru Ascent though without its turbocharger (boo!).
-A Subaru engine, it uses Toyota’s D-4S direct- and port-injection system, which helps it produce 228 hp at 7,000 rpm and 184 lb-ft of torque at 3,700 rpm, up from 205 hp and 156 lb-ft of torque While the engine makes its best power at higher revs, its 28 extra lb-ft still aids the car’s ability to drift.
+A Subaru engine, it uses Toyota’s D-4S direct- and port-injection system, which helps it produce 228 hp at 7,000 rpm and 184 lb-ft of torque at 3,700 rpm, up from 205 hp and 156 lb-ft of torque.
+While the engine makes its best power at higher revs, its 28 extra lb-ft still aids the car’s ability to drift.

 2022 Subaru BRZ